 Because of the complexity of furnace systems and potential risks involved, it's safer to get in touch with a heating and cooling specialist.

-8. My Furnace Won't Start
+8. My Furnace Can't Turn On

-9. My Furnace Is on but Not Igniting
+9. My Furnace Is Not Igniting

 Like a a furnace that will not on at all, a furnace that isn’t igniting can be caused by a plugged air filter or a tripped circuit breaker.
 So, checking out the air filter and assessing your circuit breakers are a good place to start.